facebookresearch/TemporallyConsistentDepth/README.md

 ```
 $ python ./run.py --demo
 ```
 By default, this script will generate a visual comparison of the results (RGB | Input Depth | Our Result) in a folder called `output`.
 You can use the `--save_numpy` flag to save the actual floating point depth values to separate files.
-A different output location can be specified by passing the `--outdir` argument.
+A different output location can be specified by setting the `--outdir` argument.

 ### Running on ScanNet
-To run the method on with monocular depth estimation on a ScanNet scene use:
+To run the method with monocular depth estimation on a ScanNet scene use:

 `$ python ./run.py --scannet --indir=/ScanNet/scans/sceneXXXX_XX --outdir=/PATH_TO_OUTPUT_DIR`